 Incident management and medical

 It is your responsibility to understand the risks associated with adventure travel in remote areas.
-You also must understand that medical evacuation will take an extended period of time on this expedition.
+You also must understand that medical evacuation will take an extended period of time (potentially up to four days) and will require wilderness extraction techniques and long carries by stretcher.
+In-country search and rescue and emergency services are very basic or non-existent and the expedition will rely on internal resources for medical evacuation.
 By joining this expedition, you accept the risks associated with the venture.
 If you require any more information on specific risk management for this expedition, or would like to speak to us about our medical planning prior to the trip, please get in touch.

 Read team Testimonials or watch this short video featuring expedition teammates (filmed on location in Ethiopia) for an insight into life on expedition.